 No child has to ever drown in a swimming pool if they are taught how to survive in the water the right way and at the earliest possible age.

 Drowning is actually the second leading cause of accidental death in the country.
-It is leading in Florida and a few other states, and the real tragedy is that most every child who drowns could have been saved by simply being taught to swim correctly.
+Every child who drowns could have been saved by simply being taught to swim correctly.

 Life-saving tips for teaching kids to swim include: